Jackets squander lead but top Bruins in shootout

 Tyler Motte wasted no time making his presence felt in his first game with the Blue Jackets, scoring a second-period goal that gave Columbus a 3-0 lead.

-Motte, called up from the Cleveland of the American Hockey League, fired a shot that found its way past Bruins goaltender Tuukka Rask’s pads at 8:27.
+Motte, a former Chicago Blackhawks center who was called up from Cleveland of the American Hockey League after failing to make the roster to begin the season, fired a shot that found its way through Bruins goaltender Tuukka Rask’s pads at 8:27.

-David Savard and Boone Jenner helped the Blue Jackets establish an early 2-0 lead with first-period goals.
+“From his first shift on, I thought he gave us energy and did a lot of good things,” Blue Jackets coach John Tortorella said of Motte.

-Markus Nutivaara had two assists for the Blue Jackets, and Bobrovsky finished with 27 saves.
+Motte’s goal was set up by a bullet pass that Nutivaara threaded from his own zone to Motte at the opposite blue line in front of Rask.
+Motte skated in and buried the shot.

 The Blue Jackets jumped on the Bruins in the opening period.
 Less than two minutes after the puck dropped, Savard put Columbus on the scoreboard with his second goal of the season.